uSasha/ML_bootcamp_17_1/README.md

-There are 12 features in this dataset: maxPlayerLevel - max level that player won numberOfAttemptedLevels - number of levels that player tried attemptsOnTheHighestLevel - number of attempts to win highest level totalNumOfAttempts - overall number of attempts averageNumOfTurnsPerCompletedLevel - mean number of turns on completed levels doReturnOnLowerLevels - does player retried levels that were already complete? numberOfBoostersUsed - total number of used boosters fractionOfUsefullBoosters - fraction of busters which led to level completion totalScore - total score during all gaming period
+There are 12 features in this dataset: maxPlayerLevel - max level that player won

+numberOfAttemptedLevels - number of levels that player tried

+attemptsOnTheHighestLevel - number of attempts to win highest level

+totalNumOfAttempts - overall number of attempts

+averageNumOfTurnsPerCompletedLevel - mean number of turns on completed levels

+doReturnOnLowerLevels - does player retried levels that were already complete

+numberOfBoostersUsed - total number of used boosters fractionOfUsefullBoosters - fraction of busters which led to level completion totalScore - total score during all gaming period